-(a) The Plan Sponsor may only use and/or disclose Protected Health Information (as such term is defined in 45 C.F.R. §160.103) as permitted by the "Standards for Privacy of Individually Identifiable Health Information" under the Health Insurance Portability and Accountability Act of 1996, P.L.104-191, and applicable guidance (the "Privacy Rule").

-- (b) The Plan will disclose Protected Health Information to the Plan Sponsor only upon its receipt of a certification by the Plan Sponsor that the Plan Sponsor agrees to: - Not use or further disclose the information other than as permitted or required by the Plan documents or as required by law; - Ensure that any agents, including subcontractors, to whom it provides Protected Health Information received from the Plan agree to the same restrictions and conditions that apply to the Plan Sponsor with respect to such information; - Not use or disclose the Protected Health Information for employment-related actions and decisions or in connection with any other benefit or employee benefit plan of the Plan Sponsor; - Report to the Plan any use or disclosure of the Protected Health Information that is inconsistent with the uses or disclosures permitted by the Privacy Rule of which it becomes aware; - Make available Protected Health Information based on HIPAA's access requirements in accordance with 45 C.F.R. §164.524; - Make available Protected Health Information for amendment and incorporate any amendments to Protected Health Information in accordance with 45 C.F.R. §164.526; - Make available the information required to provide an accounting of disclosures in accordance with 45 C.F.R. §164.528; - Make its internal practices, books, and records relating to the use and disclosure of Protected Health Information received from the Plan available to the Secretary of Health and Human Services for purposes of determining compliance by the Plan with the Privacy Rule; - If feasible, return or destroy all Protected Health Information received from the Plan that the Plan Sponsor still maintains in any form and retain no copies of such information when no longer needed for the purpose for which disclosure was made, except that, if such return or destruction is not feasible, limit further uses and disclosures to those purposes that make the return or destruction of the information infeasible; and - Ensure that adequate separation of the Plan and the Plan Sponsor is established as required by 45 C.F.R.
-164.504(f)(2)(iii) as described below.
+- 1. Disclosure of Information - a.
+The Plan Sponsor may only use and/or disclose Protected Health Information (as such term is defined in 45 C.F.R. §160.103) as permitted by the "Standards for Privacy of Individually Identifiable Health Information" under the Health Insurance Portability and Accountability Act of 1996, P.L.104-191, as amended by the Health Information Technology for Economic and Clinical Health Act ("HITECH Act") portion of the American Recovery and Reinvestment Act of 2009, and applicable guidance (the "Privacy Rule"). - b.
+The Plan will disclose Protected Health Information to the Plan Sponsor only upon its receipt of a certification by the Plan Sponsor that the Plan Sponsor agrees to: - Not use or further disclose the information other than as permitted or required by the Plan documents or as required by law; - Ensure that any agents, including subcontractors, to whom it provides Protected Health Information and electronic Protected Health Information received from the Plan agree to the same restrictions and conditions that apply to the Plan Sponsor with respect to such information; - Not use or disclose the Protected Health Information for employment-related actions and decisions or in connection with any other benefit or employee benefit plan of the Plan Sponsor; - Report to the Plan any use or disclosure of the Protected Health Information that is inconsistent with the uses or disclosures permitted by the Privacy Rule of which it becomes aware; - Make available Protected Health Information based on HIPAA's access requirements in accordance with 45 C.F.R. §164.524; - Make available Protected Health Information for amendment and incorporate any amendments to Protected Health Information in accordance with 45 C.F.R. §164.526; - Make available the information required to provide an accounting of disclosures in accordance with 45 C.F.R. §164.528, including an accounting of disclosures of any electronic health record (as defined in HIPAA); - Make its internal practices, books, and records relating to the use and disclosure of Protected Health Information received from the Plan available to the Secretary of Health and Human Services for purposes of determining compliance by the Plan with the Privacy Rule; - If feasible, return or destroy all Protected Health Information received from the Plan that the Plan Sponsor still maintains in any form and retain no copies of such information when no longer needed for the purpose for which disclosure was made, except that, if such return or destruction is not feasible, limit further uses and disclosures to those purposes that make the return or destruction of the information infeasible; and

-2. Certification of the Plan Sponsor
+- Ensure that adequate separation of the Plan and the Plan Sponsor is established as required by 45 C.F.R.
+164.504(f)(2)(iii) as described below. - 2.
+Certification of the Plan Sponsor